MatteoIorio11/IRS/lab1/composite_behaviours.md

 # Composite Behaviours
 The main goal of this task was to develop a robot's behaviour capable of avoiding all the obstacles that are present inside the arena and in the mean time reach the source of light.
-There are no requirements in what to do when the robot reaches the light and also what the robot has to do when there is no light at all.
+There are no requirements in what the robot has to do when there is no light at all.

 ## Design
 The entire behaviour of this task, is divided into three different logics, then each logic is implemented inside a specific file, in order to have a better encapsulation: